traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 # [fit] to be *around people* in order to
 # [fit] *not* DRAW ATTENTION

+^ take the things i liked about other projects & go in diff direction

+^ responsive to people around me but in a way that increases my discomfort unless i conform to social norms

 ^ obnoxious, flashy, attention getting when i was keeping to myself

 ^  only calm down & turn off when i forced myself to be sociable & surround myself with other people.

-^ no app, no direct input through an app
+^ no app

-^ just it sensing how many people are around me and responding accordingly to conditions i've setup.
+^ sense how many people are around me & respond accordingly to params i've set.

 ^ less about purposefully using lights to attract people